During this historic pandemic, WEFTA’s commitment to the communities we serve in Latin America and Africa continues!

 WEFTA is committed to continuing our on-going work with less-fortunate communities in Latin America and Africa to find solutions for reliable and sustainable water and sanitation systems.
 We remain dedicated to promoting WASH in healthcare facilities and continue to work together with local leaders and representatives, healthcare workers, and community members on construction of water and wastewater projects currently in-progress for healthcare facilities in Tanzania and Ethiopia.

-Through our connections, WEFTA helped facilitate the deployment of 1,000 medical grade face shields to health service ministries in Bolivia and Nigeria working on the frontline with COVID-19 managed by Daughters of Charity of St. Vincent de Paul International Project Services.
+Through our connections, WEFTA helped facilitate the deployment of over 1,600 medical grade face shields to health service ministries in Bolivia, India and Nigeria working on the frontline with COVID-19 managed by Daughters of Charity of St. Vincent de Paul International Project Services.

 While travel to project sites will be temporarily restricted, we continue to work with our in-country partners by collaborating remotely on planning, designing, and reviewing water and sanitation projects thereby providing communities with the infrastructure they need to stay safe during the pandemic crisis.

 One of our strategic partners, Water Mission, has done an outstanding job collating materials into a usable format to share as resources for getting information about the pandemic out to vulnerable populations.

 During these unprecedented times, WEFTA will continue making connections and changing lives!

 Since 2002, WEFTA has been connecting donors, engineers, and communities in Latin America and Africa, all with the common goal of ensuring access to clean drinking water for everyone.